2 of the Classic Drum Machines Multi-Sampled to Tape

-The majority of the hits are recorded to tape and every voice with tone parameters (bass drum, snare, etc) was extensively multi-sampled into groups.
-We captured clean hits straight to the DAW, clean hits to tape, saturated hits (combining dirty cheap and boutique gear), and tuning with a guitar tuner where necessary.
-We also re-pitched every voice on the tape machine (at octaves, fourths, and random tunings) to give you a bunch of analog pitched sounds that the original 808 never offered and hopefully saving you a bit of digital tuning (the only 808 samples to feature this?).
+The majority of the hits are recorded to tape and every voice is multi-sampled with tone parameters (Snappy, Accent, etc) where available (bass drum, snare, etc).
+We also captured clean hits straight to the DAW, clean hits to tape, saturated hits (combining dirty cheap and boutique gear), and tuning with a guitar tuner where necessary.

-Full disclosure: the 808 From Mars sounds like a real 808 - if you're looking for trap 808 kickdrums you won't find them here (those aren't usually 808s, but layered drums and sine waves).
+Full disclosure: the 808 From Mars sounds like a real 808 - if you're looking for trap 808 bass drums you won't find them here (those aren't usually 808s, but layered short kick drums and distorted sine waves).

 The Bass Drum

-- Clean Bass Drums: multi-sampled one hits of (2) different 808 Bass Drums recorded digitally
+- Clean Bass Drums: multi-sampled one hits of (2) different 808 Bass Drums recorded digitally.
+Accent & no Accent

-- Processed Bass Drums: compressed (Distressor, SSL), filtered, saturated (Culture Vulture, Overstayer, Mackie 1202, etc).
+- Processed Bass Drums: saturated (Culture Vulture, Overstayer Saturator, Overstayer MAS, Mackie 1202, etc).
 Recorded digitally and to tape

 - Tape Tuned Bass Drums: 6 different groups of Bass Drums (clean and processed) recorded to tape, played back at different speeds, analog tuned, and sent through additional envelope filtering, gating and processing.